 - Course completions: Automate course completions through your learning management system and/or website to determine what percentage of your workforce, including contractors, is completing your annual online privacy training course.

-- Incident reporting: These activities may cause a temporary spike in the number of privacy incidents reported.
+- Incident reporting: Awareness activities may cause a temporary spike in the number of privacy incidents reported.
 Your goal is to reduce privacy incidents over time as awareness increases.
 Also, be sure to update your training and awareness programs to reflect the most common incident types.

 - Websites: Be sure to include a call-to-action in your awareness activities, for example, send people to the privacy resources on your websites and then track page hits and downloads.